stewieg366-del/-Keyless-Web3-Release-Anti-DNS-Hijack-/README.md

 Rekor: VERIFIED
 ```

+The frontend's SHA-256 digest must match the trusted release metadata.

-### 2. Simulated DNS/Hosting Attack
+### 2. Simulated DNS / Hosting Attack

-A copy of the frontend is modified:
+A copy of the legitimate frontend is modified:

 ```text
 PS2 Web3 Security Demo